Soreness is no joke.

 Alternate a reverse lunge where you move slowly and hold the lunge for a couple of seconds.
 At the bottom of each lunge slightly twist your upper body towards your front knee.
 Twist back to center, pull your back leg up to standing, and repeat on the other side.

-Find something to hold on to and create about a foot of space between your body and what you are holding onto.
+This stretch for sore legs starts with finding something to hold on to and then creating about a foot of space between your body and what you are holding onto.
 Swing your leg like a pendulum, back and forth, only bring your leg to a height that is comfortable.

 Stand straight up, bend your body at the waist until your hands are hovering the floor, and crawl out on your hands until you are in a plank position.
 Crawl your hands back towards your legs and lift at the hips until you are back up to standing.
 Repeat and move slowly, warming up your shoulders, hips, and hamstrings will every inchworm that you do!